 Pain is an unpleasant sensation that can be described in a number of ways.
-It can be temporary or can last for a long period of time.
-This handout provides an overview of pain, possible causes, rating pain, and how with treatment it can be managed.
+It can be temporary or can last for a long time.
+This article provides an overview of pain, possible causes, pain rating, and how it can be managed.

-Breakthrough pain is a sudden flare of pain the "breaks through" the long-acting medication prescribed to treat moderate to sever persistent pain.
+Breakthrough pain is a sudden onset of pain that "breaks through" the long-acting medication prescribed to treat moderate to severe persistent pain.
 It is a type of pain that can be experienced by someone who has chronic pain.

-Opioids are a class of medication used to treat pain in the cancer population.
-When used correctly these medications can be useful in managing chronic and acute pain.
+Opioids are a type of medication used to treat pain in people with cancer.
+When used as directed these medications can be useful in managing chronic and acute pain.

 Arm Pain after Axillary Lymph Node Dissection